Indie god curates for the first time and plays his entire masterpiece ‘Bubblegum’

 Very special guests: Alain Johannes + Joe Cardamone’s Holy War + Abul Mogard + Not Waving + Teeth Of The Sea + Crayon Sun + Regis (dj)

 With his 13 visits to AB, you can safely say that Mark Lanegan is a Resident Artist.
-Lanegan first stood on stage at AB in 1992, with his previous band Screaming Trees, and at least a handful of times under his own name.
-He was a conspicuous guest at the Magnus farewell shows in late 2018 and he also passed in revue with his on-the-road companions Greg Dulli & Isobell Campbell.
+Lanegan first took the stage at AB in 1992, with his previous band Screaming Trees, and at least a handful of times under his own name.
+He was a conspicuous guest at the Magnus farewell shows in late 2018 and he also passed in review with his on-the-road companions Greg Dulli & Isobell Campbell.
 So it was a logical choice to let Mark Lanegan have carte blanche for a weekend and have him programme to his heart’s content for his first curatorship ever, worldwide.
 It would even seem that Lanegan has become a professional programmer on the side, as his wishlist looks pretty impressive.

 So each evening he will play his entire (!) masterpiece ‘Bubblegum’ (from 2004).
 The Guardian on it: ‘In every sense, ‘Bubblegum’ is a staggering record.’
 There’s no way that AB40 could go wrong for us now!